 You're standing in a hardware store aisle, tape measure in hand, staring at a piece of lumber marked 73 inches.
-That's why not quite.
+Practically speaking, close enough?
 And that half-inch difference?
-Close enough?
 The project plans call for 6-foot boards.
+But not quite.
 It's the gap between a weekend win and a return trip to the store.

 But if you only memorize the number, you'll miss the part that actually helps next time.